jedisct1/libsodium-doc/secret-key_cryptography/chacha20-poly1305.md

 ## Variants

-Libsodium implements two variants of the ChaCha20-Poly1305 construction:
+Libsodium implements two versions of the ChaCha20-Poly1305 construction:
 - The original construction can safely encrypt up to 2^64 messages with the same key, without any practical limit to the size of a message (up to 2^70 bytes).
 - The IETF construction can safely encrypt a pratically unlimited number of messages (2^96), but individual messages cannot exceed 1 terabyte.